 Fasting diet: Can it improve my heart health?

-If you're considering regular fasting, talk to your doctor about the pros and cons.
-Keep in mind that a heart-healthy diet and exercising regularly also can improve your heart health.
+If you're considering regular fasting, talk to your health care provider about the pros and cons.
+Remember that a heart-healthy diet and regular exercise can improve heart health.